Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 Longer time horizons than other fintech options

 Traditionally, art investments have a 3 to 10 year holding period to get the most out of your return on investment.
-With Masterworks’ secondary market, investors can sell their shares earlier, but this platform is still best for those with medium-to-longer time horizons.
+With secondary market access, powered by North Capital, investors can look to sell their shares earlier, but this platform is still best for those with medium-to-longer time horizons.

 Art is speculative